matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 This is the most common and toxic way managers create unreasonable pressure.
 An estimate is a guess, a statement of probability, at best.
 A commitment is a promise.
 Turning a guess into a promise by default is an act of applying unreasonable, arbitrary load.
 This single act forces teams to cut corners (creating [Defects](#defects)), work in unsustainable "crunch" cycles, and ultimately causes burnout.

+#### Hero Culture

+Hero Culture is what happens when chronic overload becomes normal and the organisation quietly begins to rely on individuals who can absorb unreasonable load through personal sacrifice.
+The late-night deployment, the weekend fix, the 2am incident save, these become celebrated behaviours.

+Hero Culture is seductive because it feels like excellence.
+But it is actually the loudest symptom of failure: a system that only works when someone suffers.
+And because heroism "works" in the short term, it prevents leadership from seeing the real problem: the system is overburdened, brittle, and unsustainable.
+Heroes are not a strength.
+They are a warning sign.

 ### The Illusion of Agility

 #### "Scrum-fall"